 Do Universities in Iceland Offer English-taught Programs?

 Yes.
-Although most bachelor’s programs are taught in Icelandic, some post-graduate programs come with English instruction, which is the case at Reykjavik University.
+Although programs are taught in Icelandic, there are some universities that come with English instruction, which is the case at Reykjavik University.
 At the University of Iceland, graduate degrees – as well as some bachelor’s programs – are also taught in English.

 Affordable Universities in Iceland for International Students